RedHatProductSecurity/cvelib/README.md

 For more information on installing Python packages from PyPI, see the [Python Packaging User Guide](https://packaging.python.org/tutorials/installing-packages/#installing-from-pypi).

+If you are using Windows, pip may not add the path to use the `cve` command to your environment.
+If it was not added, you will most likely recieve the error:

+`cve : The term 'cve' is not recognized as the name of a cmdlet, function, script file, or operable program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.`

+To resolve this error, add the file path for where your `cve.exe` file resides (for example, `C:\Users\<username>\AppData\Roaming\Python\Python39\Scripts`) to your `PATH` variable.
+You can edit your environment variables by searching *Edit the system environment variables*.

 ## CLI Setup and Configuration

 Each CLI command executed requires the user to authenticate to the CVE Services API.
 You can provide